Amazon Marketplace

 Advertising Cost of Sale

-ACoS (Advertising Cost of Sale) is a central Amazon Ads metric that compares advertising spend to revenue: ACoS = (Ad spend / attributed revenue) × 100%.
-An ACoS of 30% means you spend 30 cents for every euro of revenue from advertising.
-Lower ACoS values are better, but a 'good' ACoS depends on product margin, category, and growth strategy.
+ACoS (Advertising Cost of Sale) is a central Amazon Ads metric comparing ad spend to ad-attributed revenue: ACoS = (ad spend ÷ attributed revenue) × 100.
+An ACoS of 30% means you spend 30 cents per euro of ad revenue.
+Whether an ACoS is 'good' depends on your margin: if ACoS exceeds your pre-advertising margin, every advertised sale loses money (break-even ACoS = margin).
+A deliberately higher ACoS can still make strategic sense during product launches or to build organic ranking.

 Amazon Global Store